SirMonkeyBoy/Bank/README.md

 - `/bank deposit` Deposits to your bank
 - `/bank withdraw` Withdraws from your bank
 - `/banktop` Shows you the top 10 bank balances
+- `/aback` Will give you a list of subcommands
+- `/abank reload` Reloads config file
+- `/abank balother` Gives you the bank balance of another player

 Features:
 - Stores all balances in a MariaDB database